 Developers have a tendency to be vague about tangible details, and many businesses do not know the right questions to ask.
 To no one’s surprise, this often leads to misunderstandings.

 I believe this article may answer some of these questions, and I hope, be of value to both businesses and Web Developers.

 Grab a tea or coffee, and let’s go!

 While we all have the best intentions, ask yourself how much due diligence have you done prior to a proposal as a developer, or as a business?

 This is not an accusation.
 I encountered this myself recently.

 I heard what my client wanted and needed, but I did not do as much research into the current situation as I should have.

-One way to address this is to compose a specific, direct, checklist of questions for future projects.
+One way to address issues is to compose a specific checklist of questions for future projects.